drthisguy/03-Password-Generator/README.md

 This is the Password Generator application for homework-3.
 Users can custom set the password criteria (e.g. upper/lower case, numeric or special characters).
 All four criteria are selected by default.
-The user can define the password length or have it selected at randomm between a range, also set by the user.
+The user can define the password length or have it selected at random between a range, also set by the user.
 Default lengths are selected at random between 8 and 128 characters.

 A file manifest: